-Hello everyone, I hope you’ve had a wonderful Christmas and New Year!
-Today we’re going to be looking at a few nice and easy things you can do to make sure you’re getting the absolute best of your bank account and ensuring you’re getting the maximum amount of interest – although it’s slim pickings out there.
+Hello everyone. we’re going to be looking at a few nice and easy things you can do to make sure you’re getting the absolute best of your UK bank account!

 We’ll start by looking at if you’ve got the best basic bank account, then some additional things we can do to take your savings further.